Eagle-Thunder/CodeCoolShop/README.md

 # The HOW
 The project uses an ASP.NET server backed by an MSSQL database accessed via the ASP.NET Entity framework.
-It simulates the entire user experience - from browsing products, autentication, owning a shopping cart to processing of payment.
+Output is procesed through Razor pages and simulates the entire user experience - from browsing products, autentication with ASP.NET Identity, owning a shopping cart to processing of payment.
 For its intended purpose as a learning tool, we are pleased with the results of this little simulation.

 # The WHO